 Strengths of our Program

 The Developmental-Behavioral Pediatric Fellowship offers rich and varied clinical experiences.
 The fellows have a weekly DBP continuity clinic and spend time in other DBP clinics with faculty members.
-They also rotate in interdisciplinary clinics for children with autism, fetal alcohol spectrum, craniofacial disorders, ADHD, Down syndrome, adoption issues, and meningomyeloceles with faculty members within our division.
-Outside of our division our fellows rotate with genetics, sleep medicine, neonatal intensive care unit follow up, neurology, and comprehensive care.
+They also rotate in interdisciplinary clinics for children with autism, fetal alcohol spectrum, craniofacial disorders, ADHD, Down syndrome, adoption issues, tuberous sclerosis, and meningomyeloceles with faculty members within our division.
+Outside of our division our fellows rotate with genetics, sleep medicine, preemie follow-up, neurology and comprehensive care.
 Unique to our fellowship, our fellows have the opportunity to explore another hospital system's developmental and behavioral resources through a month-long rotation at the Cleveland Clinic Children's Hospital.
-This experience includes time in their feeding clinic, cerebral palsy clinic, autism clinic, autism school and in-patient pain program.
+This experience includes time in their feeding clinic, cerebral palsy clinic, autism clinic, autism school and inpatient pain program.
 As knowledge of resources is an important part of training, fellows visit schools and sites that provide resources as well as attend conferences to learn about resources.
-The third year has flexibility for electing to spend time in clinics, which will prepare the fellow for their anticipated career placement.
+The third year fellow has flexibility for electing to spend time in clinics, which will prepare them for their anticipated career placement.
 Ultimately, our fellows are trained to function independently as well as in a variety of interdisciplinary environments.

 Inpatient: While inpatient experiences are not typically expected to be a large portion of the Rainbow DBP fellow's training time, inpatient consultations are seen at University Hospitals Rainbow Babies & Children's Hospital occasionally and they may include developmental-behavioral evaluations.
-In addition, one of the DBP fellows' rotations is with our psychologist who consults in inpatients with acute or chronic illnesses that have a stress-related aspect to their illness that is interfering with healing (e.g. conversion reaction).
 Some rotations, like neurology and genetics, may include some rounding with the inpatient teams.

 Teaching: There is an emphasis on the development of teaching skills through the expectation and opportunity to teach in multiple forums.
 Fellows teach the weekly division seminar, Board Review, medical students on the topic of ASD, and residents in their month-long rotation in developmental-behavioral pediatrics.
 The weekly division seminar is used as a forum to evaluate and learn from the teaching of others and to practice presentations.
 The fellows are also active in teaching pediatric residents when they rotate in their continuity clinics.
 In addition, the fellows have the opportunity to attend an ongoing series of seminars on the development of teaching skills through Case Western Reserve University.

-Advocacy: Fellows have the opportunity to attend the American Academy of Pediatrics Annual State Legislative Day, as well as American Academy of Pediatrics Annual National Legislative Day.
+Advocacy: Fellows have the opportunity to attend the American Academy of Pediatrics Annual State Legislative Day, and several of our fellows have also attended the American Academy of Pediatrics Annual National Legislative Day in Washington, DC.
 Fellows also have the opportunity to work on advocacy projects.